Russia's government avoids Norilsk Nickel battle

-"The government is now firmly on the side of minorities, albeit by default."'Right and wrong'
+"The government is now firmly on the side of minorities, albeit by default."

 When it was announced in August that Prime Minister Vladimir Putin would go to the northern Russian city of Norilsk, where Norilsk Nickel's largest operations are located, many experts were sure that the state was ready to intervene.

 The government was expected to become the third and decisive force in the company, not least because the city fully depends on the wellbeing of Norilsk Nickel and Russian officials have been eager to avoid any social unrest.

 But these expectations did not materialise.
 Instead, Mr Putin said at the meeting in Norilsk: "Shareholders, management and the government have been working on the company's problems and it seems to me there is some movement forward."